PullRequestTimeout/gooey-startpage/README.md

 The extension uses geolocation permissions purely to tailor a weather data API call to the user's location, none of this information is stored or accessible to anyone other than the user, and storage permissions are used to persist user options selection.

+## What I've Learnt So Far:

+As this project is a learning tool to improve my fundamentals before diving into more challenging areas of JS, here are some things I'm learning that I can keep in mind for future projects.

+- Writing vanilla CSS and keeping it maintainable at scale is hard.
+I now undertsand why tools like Tailwind are used, and I'll look into using that in my next project.
+I could also mitigate this in the future by sticking more closely to a design file rather than designing in-browser, and focusing on writing component-based CSS modules that can be used repeatedly (DRY!).
+- Similarly, vanilla JS tends to get messy when keeping all functionality in larger files and writing modules ad-hoc.
+Remember the Seven Ps; Prior Preperation Prevents Piss Poor Performance.
+Plan code, then write it, and having a secondary psuedo-code file might be useful for planning.
+- Keep in mind separation of concerns.
+One potential way to make JS files (an potentially CSS too!) more readable and maintainable is to separate files based on modules/functionality.

 ## To-dos:

 ### Appearance